mothur/mothur.github.io/_wiki/make.shared.md

 You can also convert a [biom file](https://github.com/biocore/biom-format) to a shared file to import your data into mothur.

     mothur > make.shared(biom=example.biom)

+## Converting a shared file to a "tidy" shared file

+The "tidy" shared format is a 4 columns file, where each line consists of an abundance for a sample.
+For example:

+    label sample OTU abundance
+    0.03 F3D0 OTU01 10
+    0.03 F3D1 OTU01 5
+    ...
+    0.05 F3D0 OTU01 8
+    0.05 F3D1 OTU01 3
+    ...

+You can generate a tidy shared file using the make.shared command as follows:

+    mothur > make.shared(shared=final.opti_mcc.shared)

+To convert a tidy shared file to a standard shared file, run this:

+    mothur > make.shared(shared=final.opti_mcc.tshared)

 ## Options